DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextArea/1 Configuration/spellcheck.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not the widget checks the inner text for spelling mistakes.
+Specifies whether or not the UI component checks the inner text for spelling mistakes.

 ---